 Add Command Line Rules

-Follow these instruction to add command line rules:
+Follow this instruction to add command-line rules:

 - Browse the process file or Enter the process file name without the path and select the desired parameters and action and click on the Add button.